Price: $10.99 (paperback)/$4.99 (ebook)

 Polytheology raises questions that cannot be adequately addressed by answers originally developed in a monotheistic context.
 Because polytheism is inherently open to variation, the goal of polytheology is not to arrive at a single truth so much as to elucidate the possibilities, to honor and embrace differences, to explore the nature of the Gods and their relationship to humanity.
 These philosophical ideas provide a greater understanding of the Cosmos, Gods and humanity, and topics such as morality, mortality, and myth.

 This volume — with contributions from Edward P. Butler, Patrick Dunn, John Michael Greer, Brandon Hensley, Wayne Keysor, and Gwendolyn Reece — is, we hope, a useful addition to this young but growing field.

-Ascendant will be available shortly in paperback format through Amazon and Barnes and Noble, while ebook editions are available immediately through kindle, nook, kobo, iTunes, playster, 24symbols, and scribd.
-It will soon be available through additional retailers, as well as Overdrive.
+Ascendant is available in paperback format through Amazon and will be available soon through Barnes and Noble.
+Ebook editions are available immediately through kindle, nook, kobo, iTunes, playster, 24symbols, and scribd.
 All of the proceeds from Ascendant – as well as many of the other volumes in the Bibliotheca Alexandrina series – will be used to help promote the revival of the worship of the Greek and Egyptian Gods, with a portion of the proceeds given to a worthy charitable organization in their name.
 So, not only will you be getting a wonderful book about sacred journeys – but your money will be going to do good work and help the revival of ancient polytheistic religions.